semaphoreci/semaphore/docs/docs/using-semaphore/languages/elixir-erlang.md

 ## Overview

-The Elixir and Earlang toolchains are pre-installed in Linux machines.
+The Elixir and Erlang toolchains are pre-installed in Linux machines.
 You can switch the active compiler using [sem-version](../../reference/toolbox#sem-version).

 ## How to change Elixir versions {#elixir-version}